department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

 **Are there other questions or concerns the user has while completing the BDD process?**
  - A couple of users think it is premature to ask for Bank info, as they have no idea if they will get any benefits.
  - A few users think the questions about Additional benefits and additional aid are unnecessary at this stage of the process and suggest that they be optional.
- - One user argue that many Service Members have so many documents that they will actually need help from a VSO in order to submit everything correctly.
+  - Several users think they should also get a text or email about receiving a phone call (and from what number) for a claim exam (one user said won’t answer any unknown numbers due to all the phishing attempts going on.)

 **What do veterans think will happen after the form is submitted?**
  - They think they will receive a phone call about having their claim exam.
-(They hope that they also receive a mail or a text about the claim exam).
+(They hope that they also receive a mail or a text about this).
  - Users hope to get an email confirmation about VA having received their claim submission.
- - Users would like to see some sort of time estimation.
+ - Users would like to see some sort of time estimation for their BDD claim.

+## Additional Insights
+ - One users suggested that the VA homepage should have a fifth tile for Service Members that are about to separate: “I am about to separate - what should I do now?”
  - Participants do not think they will receive a lot of updates and visibility into the claim process.
 They think VA will only get in contact when they need info/records, and then get in touch again when claim is processed and their decision is made.

-## Additional Insights
-- Be
--
-- j
+ - One user believes that the text about supporting evidence requirements could overwhelm/scare some users away.
+ - One user argue that many Service Members have so many documents that they will actually need help from a VSO in order to submit everything correctly.
+- The "Upload evidence" page might not be necessary: Service treatment records are automatically included.
+Private medical records should be handled by VA, and lay man statements are not necessary.

 ## Recommendations
+- Consider making call-to-action button and "Can I file a claim online" section more prominent.
-- Remove green sign-in button on the BDD introduction page
+- Remove the green sign-in button on the top of the BDD introduction page.
-- Allow users to add all their New conditions at once.
+- Allow users to add all their new conditions at once on the same page.
-- Allow users to upload many documents with one click.
+- Allow users to select and upload many documents with one click.
--
--
--
--
+- Remove the pages “Details about your condition”.
+- Consider possibility for an email confirmation after completing the BDD form.
+- Consider adding a print button on the last (Submission) page.
+- Consider adding a note about the security level regarding: uploading medical records and Bank account info.
+- Consider providig users with an approximate time estimation for BDD claims in general.
+- Expose info under the drop down: "What if I don't know the name of my condition" in an info box.
+- Consider removing the Upload evidence page entirely.
+- Remove questions about Additional benefits and additional aid, or at least make these questions an option to check if relevant for the user.

 ## Next Steps
-- We will make the recommended changes to the prototype, code it into staging and do a second round of usability testing in mid April 2020.
+- We will make the recommended changes to the prototype (depending on the specific feedback from the stakeholders), code it into VA.gov staging area and do a second round of usability testing in mid-April 2020.

 ## Appendix